 Set 1.2 km from Ban San, Bee Bee Home offers accommodation with a garden, barbecue facilities and a 24-hour front desk for your convenience.
 The homestay features both WiFi and private parking free of charge.

-Combining elements of acupressure and yoga, a pleasantly brutal way to end the day.
+Combining elements of acupressure and yoga is a pleasantly brutal way to end the day.
 With their focus on indulgent self-pampering, spas are usually associated with high-spending tourists.
-The treatments on offer at Thailand’s five-star hotels are often little different from those used by traditional medical practitioners.
+The treatments on offer at Thailand’s five-star hotels are often a little different from those used by traditional medical practitioners.
 They have long held that massage and herbs are the best way to restore physical and mental well-being.

-Spiritual practices and meditation are an integral part of Thai culture.
+Spiritual practices and meditation are integral parts of Thai culture.
 Read more about meditation centres and retreats in Thailand.

 Nightlife is concentrated at Hat Rin, climaxing every month in a wild full moon party on the beach.
 A couple of smaller outdoor parties have now got in on the act: the Half Moon Festival (twice monthly, about a week before and after the full moon) and the monthly Black Moon Party, both at Ban Tai on the south coast.